SAREC-Lab/sUAS-UseCases/primer.md

 ### Managing Environmentally Complex Requirements

-The interplay between functional requirements, assumptions, and runtime monitors can create a complex specification, analysis, and validation landscape...
+The interplay between functional requirements, assumptions, and runtime monitors can create a complex specification, analysis, and validation landscape.
+We define "environmentally complex" requirements as those contextualized by their environment and influenced by multiple interrelated assumptions.